Jonathan-Lloyd/Hockey/README.md

 * I then created a function to apply the ratings to the dataframe...
 ![ratings function](Images/ratings_function.PNG)

-* I finally took those new ratings and gave a string value to each column based on their total of multiple ratings
+* I finally took those new ratings and gave a skill value to each new column based on their total of multiple ratings
 ![string rating function](Images/string_ratings_function.PNG)